buildingSMART/BCF-API/README.md

     GET /bcf/3.0/projects/F445F4F2-4D02-4B2A-B612-5E456BEF9137/topics/B345F4F2-3A04-B43B-A713-5E456BEF8228/viewpoints

-Note: For viewpoints without audit information (Not supported in version 3.0 and earlier), you still need to return audit information in the API according to the rules below.
+Note: For viewpoints without audit information (For example viewpoints created in older BCF versions), you still need to return audit information in the API according to the rules below.

 - If comments are linked to this viewpoint, return audit information of the oldest linked comment
 - If no comments are linked to the viewpoint, return audit information of the issue